linode/apl-docs/docs/get-started/installation/custom.md

 ### External IP

-APL needs to be able to create a Kubernetes LoadBalancer Service that obtains an external IP.
-This IP needs to be accessible from within the cluster.
-Use Metallb for on-prem installations to allow APL to create a LoadBalancer Service:
+During install a Kubernetes LoadBalancer Service is created that obtains an external IP address.
+This IP address needs to be accessible from within the cluster.
+Use Metallb for on-prem installations to allow the installer to create a LoadBalancer Service:

 ```bash
 # Install Metallb with Helm